ajanes780/buy_sell/README.md

 ### A Proof Of Concept
 - a client can add a product to the website for sale and be contacted via email or txt message (twillo api) to discuss the details
-- Using HTML CSS jQuery Express and PostgressSql
+- Using HTML EJS CSS jQuery Express and PostgressSql